Windows Privilege Escalation

 Automation

 LOLBAS provides misuses tools and executables already in the Windows system.
-So check the web page.
+So check the website.

 OS Information